sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

 detections, but incur unacceptably high overhead.
 This is mainly due to the fact that those techniques are designed for the highly detailed information, which is not strictly required for performance-centric purpose.
-H/W based access counting features (e.g., page table access bit) based access tracking mechanisms can dramatically decrease the overhead by forgiving some of the monitoring quality, compared to the instrumentation based techniques.
+H/W based access counting features (e.g., the Accessed bits of PTEs) based access tracking mechanisms can dramatically decrease the overhead by forgiving some of the monitoring quality, compared to the instrumentation based techniques.
 That said, the overhead can arbitrarily increase as the size of the target workload grows.
 Miniature-like static region based sampling can set the upperbound of the overhead, but it will now decrease the quality of the output as the size of